 Outside the gift shop was also a handful of gorgeous Totem Poles, the perfect backdrop for a group photo!

-There are two Zipline Tour Companies in Ketchikan Alaksa.
-We chose Alaska Canopy Adventures and were incredibly happy with our choice.
-We were lucky enough to go on a dry day but on those rainy days they provide rain gear.
+There are two Zipline Tour Companies in Ketchikan Alaska.
+This write up was about the Alaska Canopy Adventures and I am incredibly happy with my choice.
+I was lucky enough to go on a dry day but on those rainy days they provide rain gear.

-Southeast Exposure is the other zipline tour companies in Ketchikan and offers the Rainforest Canopy Ropes & Zipline Park.
-This park has 7 gravity ziplines, a 50ft climbing tower, rapelling, & suspended log bridges to cross.
-Different from all other zip experiences, you can swing, scramble, climb and glide on suspended cables through a unique rainforest adventure park
+Southeast Exposure is the other zipline tour company in Ketchikan and offers the Rainforest Canopy Ropes & Zipline Park.
+This park has 7 gravity ziplines, a 50ft climbing tower, rappelling, & suspended log bridges to cross.
+Different from all other zip experiences, you can swing, scramble, climb and glide on suspended cables through a unique rainforest adventure park.

-The Ketchikan Alaska Zipline Tours were phenomenol - a truly exhilirating experience, one I will not soon forget!
+The Ketchikan Alaska Zipline Tours were phenomenal – a truly exhilarating experience, one I will not soon forget!

 You can purchase tickets to the zipline a couple ways: